ModderDisposal/graphics-mod/README.md

 - DodgeCharger.yft
 - DodgeCharger_hi.yft
-- DodgeCharget.ytd
+- DodgeCharger.ytd
 - DodgeCharger+hi.ytd

 to...

-- buffalo.yft
+- dukes.yft
-- buffalo_hi.yft
+- dukes_hi.yft
-- buffalo.ytd
+- dukes.ytd
-- buffalo+hi.yft
+- dukes+hi.yft

 and replacing the vanilla models(yft) and textures(ytd) with the ones from the modded car.
 Most common cars can be swapped in /mods/x64e.rpf, some cars may have been tweaked and changed by Rockstar in dlcs that have been issued, in which you would have to swap that NEWEST INSTANCE of a specific car.